 - Damage from insect and vermin, like bedbugs

 - Damage and loss of use of the apartment from rising flood waters

-Jeff Schneider is the president of Gotham Brokerage Co., an insurance brokerage that has been serving NYC renters, co-op and condo owners for over 45 years.
-For a free quote, click on over to Gotham Brokerage or give them a call at 212-406-7300.
+Jeff Schneider is the president of Gotham Brokerage Co., an apartment insurance brokerage that has been serving NYC and tri-state renters, co-op, and condo owners for over 50 years.
+For a free, quick quote in minutes, click on over to Gotham Brokerage or give them a call at 212-406-7300.